Overview

 Hartley Library is the University of Southampton's biggest library and sits at the heart of the Highfield campus.
 Operating across five floors, there are over 520,000 physical items in our collection and 1,900 study spaces.
 We are open 24/7 during term-time and the Library continues to be a popular place for students to meet and study.
 We welcome all University staff, researchers, and our wider civic communities into the building throughout the year to study and learn.

-We want to ensure our library services are modern and relevant and so are working behind the scenes to ensure we create a more adaptable, inclusive, accessible, creative and sustainable space with a renewed and refreshed collection for all our diverse communities to use.
+We want to ensure our library services are modern and relevant and so we are working to ensure we create a more adaptable, inclusive, accessible, creative and sustainable space with a renewed and refreshed collection for our diverse communities.

 As part of the ongoing development of our campuses we will be continuing to invest in our learning spaces, this includes plans to invest in Hartley Library.